The role of disorder in the synthesis of metastable zinc zirconium nitrides: Results

-where $k_\mathrm{B}$ is the Boltzmann constant and $T$ is the temperature.
-The temperature dependence of the free energies displayed in Figure \ref{fig:free_energy}(b) clearly shows that at low $T$ the lowest free energy structure is the ground state WS structure, consistent with Figure \ref{fig:prototypes}; at $T \approx$ 1100 K the disordered RS becomes the most favorable structure due to the large gain in configurational entropy at higher temperatures.\cite{rost2015entropy} In the temperature range 1300--1600 K, the WS structure gives way to the disordered BN as the second most favorable structure, the order that perseveres, while at higher temperatures the d-RS takes over.
-This structure, if mixed with RS, would be virtually experimentally undetectable from RS because of their very similar XRD patterns.
-In summary, at higher temperatures the polymorph sampler procedure and the ensemble treatment suggest the following ordering of structures according to their free energies: (1) disordered RS, (2) distorted RS (d-RS), (3) BN, and (4) distorted WS (d-WS).
-This is consistent with experimentally observed XRD patterns that are compared with the ensemble-averaged patterns in Figure \ref{fig:phase_map}(c).
-Since previous studies have suggested that sputter deposition occurs at \textit{effective} temperatures greater than 1150 K in ternary nitrides (note that this is \textit{not} equivalent to synthesis temperature $T_{\mathrm{dep}}$, which scales inversely with effective temperature for $T_{\mathrm{dep}} \lesssim$ 600\degree C; see SI),\cite{fioretti2018exciton, lany2017monte} these ensemble probabilities and free energies support the observed behavior, i.e. the stabilization of the RS phase and the destabilization of the WS phase.
+The resulting $T_\mathrm{eff}$ dependence of the free energy $G_k^\mathrm{conf}$, displayed in \autoref{fig:free_energy}(b), clearly shows that at low $T_\mathrm{eff}$ the lowest free energy structure is the ground state WS structure, consistent with \autoref{fig:prototypes}.
+However, at $T_\mathrm{eff} \gtrsim$ 1150 K, the disordered RS becomes the most favorable structure due to the large gain in configurational entropy.\cite{rost2015entropy} In the temperature range 1300--1600 K, the WS structure gives way to disordered BN as the second most favorable structure, while at still higher temperatures the d-RS becomes the most favorable.
+This structure, if mixed with RS, would be experimentally difficult to distinguish from RS using XRD because of their very similar diffraction patterns.